Doctors Note Logo

 • ALA is most effective when combined with blood sugar control, exercise, proper nutrition, and good foot care.

-• If you're uncertain about your symptoms, use a free online tool to check for Neuropathic Pain and gain clarity on your condition.
+• If you're uncertain about your symptoms, take a free symptom assessment to gain clarity on your condition and understand when to seek professional care.

 • Always discuss any new supplement—including alpha-lipoic acid—with your healthcare provider, especially if you have chronic conditions or take other medications.